The Best Hikes in Phoenix - Travel by Brit

 The Best Hikes in Phoenix - Double Butte Loop Trail - McDowell Sonoran Preserve

 One thing to note about this trail is that there aren’t any restrooms, and it’s not well-marked.
-I would suggest bringing this trail map with you to help navigate your way around the mountain and use the restroom before you come!
+I suggest bringing this trail map with you to help you navigate the mountain and use the restroom before you come!
+I also recommend parking at the West Buttes Parking Lot for the quickest access to the trail.

 7) Piestewa Summit Trail